English society: 1960s

 The 1960s saw dramatic shifts in attitudes and values led by youth.
 It was a worldwide phenomenon, in which British rock musicians, especially The Beatles, played an international role.
 The generations divided sharply regarding the new sexual freedom demanded by youth who listened to bands like The Rolling Stones.

-Sexual morals changed.
+Sexual morals shifted towards greater acceptance of sexual behaviors and identities that had been considered taboo or immoral.
 One notable event was the publication of D. H. Lawrence's Lady Chatterley's Lover by Penguin Books in 1960.
 Although first printed in 1928, the release in 1960 of an inexpensive mass-market paperback version prompted a court case.
 The prosecuting council's question, "Would you want your wife or servants to read this book?" highlighted how far society had changed, and how little some people had noticed.
 The book was seen as one of the first events in a general relaxation of sexual attitudes.
 Other elements of the sexual revolution included the development of The Pill, Mary Quant's miniskirt and the 1967 legalisation of homosexuality.
 There was a rise in the incidence of divorce and abortion, and a resurgence of the women's liberation movement, whose campaigning helped secure the Equal Pay Act and the Sex Discrimination Act in 1975.

 The 1960s were a time of greater disregard for the establishment, with a satire boom led by people who were willing to attack their elders.
 Pop music became a dominant form of expression for the young, and bands like the Beatles and the Rolling Stones were seen as leaders of youth culture.
 Youth-based subcultures such as the mods, rockers, hippies and skinheads became more visible.

 Reforms in education led to the effective elimination of the grammar school.
 The rise of the comprehensive school was aimed at producing a more egalitarian educational system, and there were ever-increasing numbers of people going into higher education.

 In the 1950s and 1960s, immigration of people to the United Kingdom, mainly from former British colonies in the Caribbean, India and Pakistan, began to escalate, leading to racism.
 Dire predictions were made about the effect of these new arrivals on British society (most famously Enoch Powell's Rivers of Blood speech), and tension led to a few race riots.
 In the longer term, many people with differing cultures have successfully integrated into the country, and some have risen to high positions.